esciencecenter-digital-skills/lesson-FAIR-software/_episodes/03-registry.md

 {: .callout}
 ![recommendation3]({{ page.root }}/fig/recommendation3.png)

+FIXME: Add example of metadata for an example software project
 ## Why registering your Software is important

 Registering your software makes it easier for others to find it,